Saving & Spending Home & Auto

 Drobot Dean/Adobe Shocked woman on laptop

-By far the most common scam, this is when your real estate agent or title company’s email gets hacked, revealing your information and closing details.
 The scammer will then impersonate the seller, asking the title company to wire transfer the escrow funds to the scammer’s account instead.
-Referred to as Business Email Compromise (BEC) scams by the FBI, the agency reports that BEC complaints increased 69% from 2019 to 2020.
+Referred to as Business Email Compromise (BEC) scams by the FBI, the agency reports that $2.9 billion was lost to BEC scams in 2023.

-Red flags: real estate professionals who haven’t addressed cybersecurity issues with you upfront, which may indicate their lack of awareness.
+Red flags: Real estate professionals who haven’t addressed cybersecurity issues with you upfront, which may indicate their lack of awareness.

 Lock-out agreements and processing fees